 The Australian snubfin dolphin, Indo-Pacific humpback dolphin and Indo-Pacific bottlenose dolphin are known to occur in the North Marine Region.
 All three species are listed as migratory and cetacean under the EPBC Act.
 These species rely on the waters of the North Marine Region and adjacent coastal areas for breeding and foraging.
 The Australian snubfin dolphin and Indo-Pacific humpback dolphin occur mostly in shallow waters up to 10km from the coast and 20km from the nearest river mouth.
 Indo-Pacific bottlenose dolphins tend to occur in deeper, more open coastal waters, primarily in continental shelf waters (up to 200m deep), including coastal areas around oceanic islands.
-The species' vulnerability to pressures is intensified due to their life history characteristics (they are long-lived, females take many years to reach sexual maturity and they have a low rate of reproduction) and their small and fragmented populations.
-In the North Marine Region, the pressure assessed as of concern for inshore dolphins is physical habitat modification (onshore and offshore construction).
+The species' vulnerability to pressures is intensified due to their life history characteristics (they reproduction) and their small and fragmented populations.
+In the North Marine Region, the pressure assessed as of concern for inshore dolphins is physical construction).
 The pressures assessed as of potential concern for inshore dolphins are bycatch (commercial fishing), marine debris, noise pollution (onshore and offshore construction; shipping), changes in sea temperature, ocean acidification, sea level rise (Australian snubfin dolphin only), chemical pollution (onshore and offshore mining) and physical habitat modification (dredging).
 The conservation status of inshore dolphins, the significance of the North Marine Region to their survival (especially given their limited and fragmented ranges) and the pressures facing them in the region make the species a priority for conservation effort (DSEWPC 2012).